-What should be noted is that although the first author (a native Chinese speaker) has made considerable efforts to revise the Chinese translation to ensure equivalent translation while following the natural Chinese writing style, there are still differences between Chinese and English in terms of expression and writing style.
-Indeed, translation traces are inevitable due to the enormous difference between the two languages.
+What should be noted is that although the first author (Native Chinese Speaker) has made considerable efforts to revise the Chinese translation to ensure equivalent translation while following the natural Chinese writing style, there are still differences between Chinese and English in terms of expression and writing style.
+Indeed, translation traces are inevitable due to the gigantic difference between the two languages.
 However, the difference between Chinese and English in written style may affect the reading comprehension of Chinese readers even when reading in their native language.

-To conclude, this eye-tracking corpus of natural reading, with its high ecological validity, is an essential source for investigating actual reading performance.
-Although laboratory test methods may indeed aid our understanding of specific and isolated processing factors, this corpus can present a bird's-eye view of the processes involved in reading, including their mutual influence and coordination, and it can shed light on potential undiscovered perspectives for further research.
-Compelling computational models (e.g., E-Z Reader model, Rayner et al., 2007a; CRM, Li & Pollatsek, 2020) related to reading should be able to explain the abundance of phenomena encountered in natural reading.
+To conclude, this eye-tracking corpus of natural reading with its high ecological validity is an essential source for investigating actual reading performance.
+Although laboratory test methods may indeed aid our understanding of specific and isolated processing factors, this corpus can present the bird's eye view of the processes involved in reading, including their mutual influence and coordination, and it can shed light on potential undiscovered perspectives for further research.
+Compelling computational models (e.g., E-Z Reader Model, Rayner, Li & Pollatsek, 2007; CRM, Li & Pollatsek, 2020) related to reading should be able to explain the abundance of phenomena encountered in natural reading.